codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/approval.md

 max-width="80%"
 %}

-To enable this behavior you need to activate it in the Slack settings page:
+To enable this behavior, you need to activate it in the Slack settings page:

 {% include
 image.html